arielsanchezmora/vSphere-67-Upgrade-to-7u3/README.md

 ## Follow recommended order for all VMware component upgrades

 There is a specific upgrade order when several VMware products are installed together.
-Familiarize yourself with thisKB and follow the order in your upgrade plan document.
+Familiarize yourself with this KB and follow the order in your upgrade plan document.

 https://kb.vmware.com/s/article/78221